 Finding team members that compliment your weak areas can also let your strengths shine at work.
-Being a strong team player with a honest self-assessment may vault you to become promotion-worthy.
+Being a strong team player with an honest self-assessment may vault you to become promotion-worthy.
 Contact a mentor you trust to help you feature your strengths while developing a system to offset your weak areas.

-Letting the ADHD control you.
+letting the ADHD control you